Asian Cultural Engagement Center

 The Council of International Student Organizations (CISO) is the governing body for international and cultural student organizations at Virginia Tech.
 We represent the international community and we serve as a liaison between these student organizations and the university administration of Virginia Tech, other campus organizations, and the Blacksburg, VA community.
 We aim to showcase the international community and encourage intercultural engagement within Virginia Tech.

 The APIDA Caucus serves as an advocacy and support group for faculty, staff, and graduate students at Virginia Tech and Blacksburg/NRV community members who self-identify as APIDA, or allies who are interested in participating in conversations relevant to the APIDA community.
-The Caucus also serves as a liaison to the university administration and is committed to supporting the needs of all APIDA individuals.
+We also serve the APIDA community at other Virginia Tech campuses (Washington, D.C. area, etc).
+The Caucus acts as a liaison to the university administration and is committed to supporting the needs of all APIDA individuals.
+Our events are open to faculty, staff, graduate & undergraduate students, and community members.

 The Asian Pacific Islander Desi Alumni Society (APIDAS) of Virginia Tech is an organization dedicated to fostering community for allAsian/Asian American and Pacific Islander alumni.
 In addition to building a community of alums, we strive to foster mentorships with current undergrad and grad students, provide networking opportunities, and give back to our alma mater from wherever we are.
 If you are interested in learning more about us or would like to join, please email firstname.lastname@example.org.